aiven/devportal/includes/config-opensearch.rst

   **Allow access to selected service ports from private networks**

   ``opensearch`` => *boolean*
     **Allow clients to connect to opensearch with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations** None
+Only available in certain network locations**

   ``opensearch_dashboards`` => *boolean*
     **Allow clients to connect to opensearch_dashboards with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations** None
+Only available in certain network locations**

   ``prometheus`` => *boolean*
     **Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations** None
+Only available in certain network locations**